Deadleg/Deadleg.github.io/_drafts/yet-another-introduction-to-LaTeX.md

     \maketitle
     {% endhighlight %}

 The commands are self explanatory, except the `\date{}` line which has no content.
-This simply removes the date from the title. `\maketitle` tells LaTeX exactly that, make the title!
+This just removes the date from the title, or you can add a set date inside the brace, or use `\today` for todays date. `\maketitle` tells LaTeX exactly that, make the title!
 If you don't include it, the title won't work.

 Lastly, we add a section header.
 LaTeX provides a set of headers, which you can find easily [here](http://en.wikibooks.org/wiki/LaTeX/Document_Structure).
 In this example I simply use `\section{My article}`.
 The final result is